Effective positivity of Hodge bundles and applications: Chow-Mumford line bundle and lambda classes

 \subsection{Base change for stable families}

 The following result in a colloquial language means that the Hodge bundle, the Chow-Mumford and the lambda classes satisfy base-change for stable families, or that their formation commutes with base-change.
 It is well known for the CM line bundle, and for the Hodge bundle when $q$ is divisible enough; the novelty is that we give an effective condition on $q$ when the base is normal.
+It also shows that the Hodge bundles are indeed vector bundles under the assumption that $q\D$ ia a $\mathbb Z$-divisor.

 \begin{proposition}[Base change for stable families] Let $B$ be a normal quasi-projective variety and $f\colon (X, \Delta)\to B$ a stable family.
 Let $g\colon T\to B$ be a morphism from a normal quasi-projective variety.
 Let $h\colon (X_T,\Delta_T)\to T$ be the family obtained after base change via $g$ (see the proof for the definition of $\Delta_T$).
 Then $h$ is a stable family, and if $q\Delta$ is a $\Z$-divisor, then we have